 to generalise that this is a good way to control need of warmth,

 hunger and comfort.
 Who is controlling who?
-Who has become an
+Who has become a

-and politics have generalisations as do food and sport.
-If you
+Finance and politics have generalisations as do food and sport.
+If

-could not generalise about your surroundings you would wake to a
+you could not generalise about your surroundings you would wake to

-new world everyday and that would be an amazingly scary place; a
+a new world everyday and that would be an amazingly scary

-reality for some old and all young people.
-Generalising is about
+place and a reality for some old and all young people.